gvwilson/thirdbit/_posts/2008/2008-06-03-three-weeks-and-change.md

 	<li>Joseph Yeung is <a href="http://openafsmmc.wordpress.com/2008/06/04/sample-interface/">converting an EXE to an MMC</a>.</li>
 	<li>Victoria Mui <a href="http://idea021.wordpress.com/2008/06/04/subproject-1-completed/">completes a subtask</a>.</li>
 	<li>Daniel Servos <a href="http://hackerdan.com/programing/moodle-grade-book-plugins/">likes Moodle plugins</a>.</li>
-	<li>Qiyu Zhu <a href="http://qzdrproject.wordpress.com/2008/06/04/roles-and-capabilities-web-editor/">can edit roles</a>.</li>
+	<li>Qiyu Zhu can edit roles.</li>
 	<li>Nick Jamil <a href="http://nickjamil.livejournal.com/7658.html">provides more details</a>.</li>
 	<li>Qi Yang <a href="http://summerwebcat.wordpress.com/2008/06/04/svn-my-best-friend/">bursts into song</a>.</li>
 </ul>
-Oh, and it looks like I'm going to get a grant from <a href="http://www.mathworks.com">The MathWorks</a> to upgrade the <a href="http://swc.scipy.org">Software Carpentry</a> course and find out what scientists are actually doing with computers --- more on that once I know whether Sadie and I have bought a house or not.
+Oh, and it looks like I'm going to get a grant from <a href="http://www.mathworks.com">The MathWorks</a> to upgrade the Software Carpentry course and find out what scientists are actually doing with computers --- more on that once I know whether Sadie and I have bought a house or not.